jylhakos/literature_and_publications/LC-1350/README.md

-# Forecasting the Timeline of Shift to Large Language Models in Text-to-Text Translation
+# The Translation Transition: Mathematical Modeling of Timelines for Migration to Large Language Models in Translation Services

 ## Overview